pypa/pip/docs/reference/pip_install.rst

   ``#md5=...`` syntax suffice to satisfy this rule (regardless of hash strength, for legacy reasons), though you should use a stronger hash like sha256 whenever possible.
 * Hashes are required for all dependencies.
-An error is raised if there is a dependency that is not spelled out and hashed in the requirements file.
+An error results if there is a dependency that is not spelled out and hashed in the requirements file.
 * Requirements that take the form of project names (rather than URLs or local filesystem paths) must be pinned to a specific version using ``==``.
 This